Booked and Released Meaning Explained: What Happens After an Arrest?

 • Contraband Evidence: Illegal substances or weapons found during the arrest.

-Ultimately, this information helps law enforcement build an accurate case, maintain the judicial system’s integrity, and inform custody release decisions.
+This information helps law enforcement build an accurate case, maintain the judicial system’s integrity, and inform custody release decisions.

 What Are the Steps of the Booking Process?